Step-by-Step Instructions for Choosing a Faction, Race, and Class for Your Character

 - Zandalari Troll

-Now that you have an idea of what faction and race you might like to play, it is time to continue the process of creating your character in World of Warcraft by selecting a role.
+Now that you have an idea of what faction and race you might like to play, it is time to think about what role you might want to play.
 If it is your first time playing (which this guide assumes), the number of options will undoubtedly be overwhelming.
-Fortunately, the options you have can be broken down into 3 major categories: role, class and race.
-For role, you can pick between a damage dealer, tank and healer.
+Fortunately, the options you have can be broken down into 3 major categories: damage dealer, tank, and healer.

 Lastly, the healer role’s job is to restore the health of allies and party members once they have taken damage.
 As with the tank role, you will still have access to a few offensive spells which you can use to deal damage.